QiangFu-CardiffUni/CMT122_courcework_1/Readme.md

 >nltk.download('stopwords')

+when there is a mark 'True' in the CLI, you can exit python, please type the instruction below in your CLI.

+>exit()

 ### If you want get the whole results, you need to activate the virtual environment first ,and then you can type this instruction below or paste it in your linux CLI

 >python part2.py